aedobbyn/postal/cran-comments.md

-This is a first-time submission.
+This is a resubmission that fixes the warning that `maps` is required for `map_data`.

 ## Test environments